alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [15 Days of Animations in Swift](https://github.com/larrynatalicio/15DaysofAnimationsinSwift) - A project to learn animations.
 * [Advance](https://github.com/storehouse/Advance) - A powerful animation framework for iOS.
+* [AnimateBlurRadius](https://github.com/fichek/AnimateBlurRadius) - An example of how to interactively animate blur radius on iOS 10.
 * [DoneHud](https://github.com/beryu/DoneHUD) - Done animation on HUD.
 * [EasyAnimation](https://github.com/icanzilb/EasyAnimation) - Design and prototype UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder with IBAnimatable.
 * [ElasticTransition](https://github.com/lkzhao/ElasticTransition) - A UIKit custom transition that simulates an elastic drag.